soccerwave/amazon-rider-experience/README.md

 ## 📁 Dataset

-The dataset used is a public synthetic Amazon last-mile delivery file with ~43k records.
+The dataset used is a public synthetic Amazon last mile delivery file with about 43k records.
 All sensitive columns have been anonymized or simulated.

 ---